-To ensure that Waterloo researchers are reaping the full benefit of the University’s strength in innovation, entrepreneurship, and IP creation and commercialization, it’s important for faculty members to complete the Intellectual Property and Commercialization Activity Disclosure form.
+To ensure that Waterloo researchers are reaping the full benefit of the University’s strength in innovation, entrepreneurship, and IP creation and commercialization, it’s a requirement for researchers to complete the Intellectual Property and Commercialization Activity Disclosure form annually by March 31.

 - provides a centralized system to capture IP and commercialization activity

 - improves reporting of holdings/activity which ultimately impact Waterloo’s rankings and reputation

 Researchers who completed the form in previous years may notice some changes to the form this year including: